clueboard/milc/README.md

 Clize has a nice approach with lots of mature and advanced functionality.

 Clize uses function annotation to work, which may or may not fit with how you work.
-It also has a lot of arbitrary restrictions due to anotations, for example alt functions don't work with argument aliases.
+It also has a lot of arbitrary restrictions due to annotations, for example alt functions don't work with argument aliases.

 Clize does not support a configuration file or logging.